-Alex Hare is a director/theatremaker aiming for a life as a citizen artist -- in one sense, creating work that's informed by movements for justice and visibility, and in another, bringing an artistic sensibility to participation in civic life.
-In that vein, he is focused on further democratizing the creative and rehearsal process in order to make invigorating community-building theatre.
+Alex Hare is a director aiming for a life as a citizen artist.
+In that vein, he is focused on reducing hierarchy in the creative process and building democratic rehearsal rooms in order to make invigorating, community-building theatre.

 He is a frequent assistant for film/theatre director Bill Condon, including on Side Show (St. James Theater, Kennedy Center).
 He was the SDCF Directing Observer on School of Rock (Winter Garden Theater).

 In addition to directing, Alex is a writer, a sometimes-performer, an occasional lyricist, an amateur dramaturge, an erstwhile casting director, and an enthusiastic (if untrained) choreographer.
 Alex studied English Literature and American Studies at Columbia University.
 SDC Associate.